-We conducted our audit in accordance with the independence rules applicable to us, for the period from 1 January 2019 to the issue date of our report and in particular we did not provide any services prohibited by Article 5(1) of Regulation (EU) No 537/2014 or by the French Code of Ethics for Statutory Auditors.
+We conducted our audit in accordance with the rules of independence imposed by the French Commercial Code and the code of ethics of the profession of statutory auditor for the period from 1 January 2020 to the issue date of our report, and in particular we did not provide any services prohibited by Article 5(1) of Regulation (EU) no. 537/2014.